 He made recordings for Polish Radio and television as well as Dutch and Latvian television.
 His recording for Chopin's music appeared on the German market: CD (1999). in 2010, He made a DVD with Chopin's music. in 2012, he published a CD with piano compositions by Izaak Albeniz.
 Mariusz Drzewicki also provides pedagogical activities such as piano masterclasses and seminars in Poland and abroad [Lithuania, Italy, Spain] also judging in many piano competitions.

-IV INTERNATIONAL ONLINE PIANO COMPETITION
+V INTERNATIONAL CHOPIN PIANO COMPETITION IN VIENNA

 JURY board: